peasant98/SAM2-Docker/README.md

 ## Quickstart

 This quickstart assumes you have access to an NVIDIA GPU.
 You should have installed the NVIDIA drivers and CUDA toolkit for your GPU beforehand.
-Also, make to install Docker [here](https://docs.docker.com/engine/install/).
+Also, make sure to install Docker [here](https://docs.docker.com/engine/install/).

 First, let's install the NVIDIA Container Toolkit: